• Skip to primary navigation

 Cymbals

 Cymbals are important – you’ll play them more frequently than some of the drums.
-So it’s good that all kits except the Pearl Export come with cymbals included.
+So it’s good that all the kits on my list, except the Pearl Export, come with cymbals included.

-However, they most of them come with only two cymbals each – a hi-hat and a crash cymbal.
-What all beginner drum kits, except for the Tama Imperialsta – are lacking is a ride cymbal:
+However, most of them come with only two cymbals each – a hi-hat and a crash cymbal.
+What all beginner drum kits are missing, except for the Tama Imperialstar, is a ride cymbal.

 best beginner drum set

-A ride cymbal is larger and thicker than a crash, and without it you’ll be loosing out on the higher pitched cymbal sounds that accompany many guitar solos and choruses.
-So with only two cymbals you won’t be able to play everything you hear on the radio exactly as it’s played there.
+A ride cymbal is larger and thicker than a crash, and without it, you’ll be losing out on the higher-pitched cymbal sounds that accompany many guitar solos and choruses.
+So, with only two cymbals, you won’t be able to play everything you hear on the radio exactly as it’s played there.

-I’m saying this only so you know.
-It is not crucial to add a ride cymbal now, but it will be probably happen sooner or later.
+I’m saying this only so you know that it’s not crucial to add a ride cymbal now, but it will probably happen sooner or later.

-If you need help then, turn to my best budget cymbal review.
-(This article is about packs of 3 cymbals each, but the Ride cymbals can all be bought individually too.)
+If you need help finding a cymbal, turn to my best budget cymbal review.
+(This article is about packs of three cymbals each, but the Ride cymbals can all be bought individually too.)

-• Quality is not dependent on price: Possibly, you want a durable drum kit, made of quality materials that can produce quality sound and not those that would disintegrate in less than a year or two.
+• Quality is not dependent on price – Possibly, you want a durable drum kit made of quality materials that can produce quality sound and not those that would disintegrate in less than a year or two.
 While learning to play, you should note that there is always a balance between quality and cost, hence the importance of guidelines and reviews.
-Check out online reviews on different types of drum sets before deciding on which to purchase except you want a famous brand.
+Check out online reviews on different drum sets before deciding which to purchase.

-• Noise: Keep in mind that drum is a noisy musical instrument.
-You should think of your neighbors as well/
+• Noise – Keep in mind that drums are a noisy instrument.
+You should think of your neighbors as well!

-• Drum size matters: For a young child less than 5-feet tall, a junior drum kit could be easier to use than an adult set.
-Also, as you become more skilled with using the drums and develop a better ear for quality sounds, you may decide to purchase a more professional drum set.
+• Drum size matters — For a young child less than five feet tall, a junior drum kit could be easier to use than an adult set.
+Also, as you become more skilled with using the drums and develop a better ear for quality sound, you may decide to purchase a more professional drum set.

 Drum Heads

-There are dozens of variables which determine how good a drum set sounds.
+Dozens of variables determine how good a drum set sounds.
 But the quality of the drum heads and tuning are the most important ones.
-As you can see in the video below, new heads and good tuning alone can make any drum set sound amazing:
+As you can see in the video below, new heads and good tuning alone can make any drum set sound significantly better.

 And while you’ll probably need to play around with tuning for a bit to get it right, you don’t need to read whole books on it.
-Start with this tutorial, try to grasp how it basically works.
+Start with this tutorial to grasp how it works.
 Then just play around with your heads.

 Stuff You Should Ignore

-What about shell sizes, loops or snare carpet?
+What about shell sizes, loops, and snare carpet?

 Take care of your tuning first and ignore the rest for now.

-Better invest your time and money in good drum instructors.
+Better to invest your time and money in good drum instructors.

 Also Read: Best Professional Drum Sets